Chiropractic Use of Shockwave Therapy

 So, let’s get into those scenarios where shockwave is not your go-to hero.
 Here are four prime examples: (1)

-1. Open Growth Plates in Children
+1. Open Growth Plates (Physes) in Children

 2. Active Infections or Tumors